Chain React Conf 2017: An in-depth recap of the first React Native Conference

 Bundlers, Payments, Bridges and DevOps

-Earlier this week I attended the Chain React Conference 2017 and I took a lot of notes throughout the talks and figured the best way to consolidate the topics discussed was to write about them.
+Ihad the pleasure of attending the Chain React Conference 2017, the very first React Native conference in the US and ended taking a lot of notes throughout the talks.
+I figured the best way to consolidate the topics discussed was to write about them.
 Unfortunately, not all community members and React Native developers have the ability to attend conferences, so this is a way to share the knowledge I’ve learned back into the community.

 I decided against giving descriptions/thoughts on every talk from the Conference as this would become a much longer post.
 In addition to that, the Infinite Red team will be releasing video recordings of the talks (and BTS) in a couple of weeks so you will be able to watch the talks on YouTube.